Grey-backed hawk: Breeding

 The grey-backed hawk appears to nest at any time of the year but its breeding activity appears to be concentrated between December and April, the local rainy season.
 Pairs make display flights.
 Nothing else is known about its breeding biology.

 Vocalization

 During the grey-backed hawk's display flights, one bird will make a "drawn-out screeching keeeaaarr-keeeaaarr... (which rises in central portion) or, alternatively, a high-pitched kéééoooowww".

 Status

-The IUCN originally assessed the grey-backed hawk as Threatened but since 1994 has classed it as Endangered.
-It has a small range and its estimated population of 250 to 1000 mature individuals is believed to be decreasing.
+The IUCN originally assessed the grey-backed hawk as Threatened, and from 1994 – 2024 as Endangered.
+As of 2024, it has been downlisted to Vulnerable.
+It has a small range and a best estimate of 2,600 mature individuals in its population, which is believed to be decreasing.
 The population is fragmented.
 Its forest habitat is undergoing continuing destruction for timber and agriculture.
 Even some nominally protected areas are illegally logged and cleared.
 The "combination of clearance for agriculture and timber supplies and intense grazing (by goats and cattle) in understorey has made [the western] Ecuadorian forests one of [the] world's most threatened ecosystems."